 No way you’ll freeze your feet off while taking in the Electric Light Parade, a 50-foot Christmas tree and larger-than-life decorations at Honolulu City Lights.
 In fact, Santa and Mrs. Claus can be seen cooling off their bare tootsies in the fountain at City Hall.

-On St. Kitts, Carnival happens all month long.
+On St. Kitts, Carnival happens all of November and December.
 Events like Sugar Mas combine Boxing Day with Carnival street parades.
 Music-lovers will appreciate the Calypso Semi-Finals and Soca Monarch Festivals.

 St. Vincent & The Grenadines